Office: HS 304

 Sarah Abramowitz received a B.A. degree in Mathematics from Cornell University, an M.S. degree in Mathematics from the State University of New York at Stony Brook, and a Ph.D. in Mathematics Education from New York University.
 Dr. Abramowitz has been a professor in the Department of Mathematics and Computer Science at Drew University since 1998.
 She specializes in Educational Statistics.
 She is the co-author with Sharon Weinberg of “Statistics Using IBM SPSS: An Integrative Approach” and “Statistics Using Stata” and is an Associate Editor of the Journal of Statistics Education.

 Chris Apelian earned his B.S. in mathematics and chemistry at Rutgers University in 1988.
 In 1993 he completed a Ph.D. in Mathematics at the Courant Institute of Mathematical Sciences, NYU, and joined the Department of Mathematics and Computer Science at Drew.
-He has published papers in applied mathematics, specifically applications of probability and stochastic processes in the modeling of turbulent transport, and he and a colleague (Steve Surace) have recently written an undergraduate text on real and complex analysis.
-His other interests include oil painting, playing guitar, and annoying his coauthor.
+He has published papers in applied mathematics, specifically applications of probability and stochastic processes in the modeling of turbulent transport, and he and a colleague (Steve Surace) have written an undergraduate text on real and complex analysis.
+He is currently interested in agent-based modeling and the role of simulation in science.
+Other interests include oil painting, playing the drums, and annoying his coauthor.

 Office: HS 310